Large phonon time-of-flight fluctuations in expanding flat condensates of cold fermi gases: Opening the trap

-To do better we need a less typical condensate, either larger or with a tighter trap.
+Thus, in order to make the 2D fluctuations truly visible, we need bigger condensates (to increase $T$) and/or higher frequency traps or, more simply, a larger aspect ratio of the initial pancake condensate.
 There is some hope in a more recent experiment ~\cite{ries} (although not for our narrow resonance in $^6Li$), which shows how TOF fluctuation measurements could be made larger.
-We take as a guide their initial trap potential frequency in the $z$-direction of $5.5 kHz$ for a thickness of about $L_{z 0}=0.5 \mu m$ while keeping $\omega_{\bot} =2 \pi \times 0.05 Hz$ ($L_{\bot}\approx 480 \mu m$) unchanged with the same 2D density, $\rho_{0 (2)} \sim 10^8 (cm)^{-2}$ as above.
-The expansion speed of the cloud of atoms after removing the trap is $16 \mu m/ms$, about the same order of the sound speed, and thus Eq.(\ref{T2_Lz}) barely holds.
-Nonetheless, taken as it stands, with this initial trap potential frequency the effect of free expansion can give the scale parameter as large as $b_z (T=27 ms) \approx 1300$, although the anisotropy ratio at time $T$ now becomes worse at $L_\bot /L_{zT} \approx L_{\bot 0}/(1300 L_{z0}) \approx 1.1$, rendering the condensate entirely 3D.
+We take as a guide their initial trap potential frequency in the $z$-direction of order $ 8 kHz$ for a thickness of about $L_{z 0}=0.1 \mu m$ while keeping $\omega_{\bot} =2 \pi \times 0.05 Hz$ ($L_{\bot}\approx 480 \mu m$) unchanged with the same 2D density, $\rho_{0 (2)} \sim 10^8 (cm)^{-2}$ as above.
+The expansion speed of the cloud of atoms after removing the trap is $16 \mu m/ms$, about the same order of the sound speed.
+Thus Eq.(\ref{T2_Lz}), strictly speaking based upon the quasi-static approximation, barely holds.
+Nonetheless, taken as it stands, with this initial trap potential frequency the effect of free expansion can make the scale parameter as large as $b_z (T=27 ms) \approx 1350$, giving an anisotropy ratio that is more 2-dimensional with {$ L_{zT} \approx (1350 L_{z0}) \approx 1.35 l$ (since $l\approx 100\mu m$ is unchanged).} \\ On restricting ourselves to this quasi-2D part of the expansion the contribution to $\overline{\Delta T_{(2)}}$ is, from (\ref{deltat/t_approx_2d}) $(\Delta T_{(2)})_{T} \simeq 140 (\overline{\Delta T_{(2)}})$ where $\overline{\Delta T_{(2)}} =0.01 ms$.
+This result, that the expansion leads to two order-of-magnitude enhancement in $\Delta r = c\overline{\Delta T}$ to $140 \Delta r\approx 25 \mu m$, is potentially measurable~\cite{joseph} with a signal to noise ratio of 2.0.

-However, if we could persist with the 2D assumption, this large value of the scale parameter then leads to an enhancement of about $ 140 \Delta r$ with $L_{zT}/L_{z0}=1300$ in this case, giving TOF fluctuations of order of $ 30 \mu m$, larger than the errors of sound speed measurement in~\cite{joseph} with a signal to noise ratio of about 2.5, rendering the fluctuations potentially observable.
-This is not so foolish, since we shall now argue that becoming more 3D largely reproduces the 2D result that pretends we have a 2D system for the duration of the expansion.